caltechlibrary/foliage/_sources/first-time-usage.md.txt

 <figure>
     <img width="250px" src="_static/media/foliage-macos-systray.png">
-    <figcaption>Portion of a macOS menubar, showing the Foliage "leaf" icon on the left.
+    <figcaption>Portion of a macOS menubar, showing the Foliage "leaf" icon on the left.</figcaption>
 </figure>

 <figure>
     <img width="450px" src="_static/media/foliage-windows-taskbar.png">
-    <figcaption>Portion of a Windows taskbar, showing the Foliage "leaf" icon on the right.
+    <figcaption>Portion of a Windows taskbar, showing the Foliage "leaf" icon on the right.</figcaption>
 </figure>